 This discrepancy between how your sensory system perceives the world around can lead to nausea, which can then trigger vomiting.

-Many call it “morning sickness,” but the truth is, nausea can strike at any time during pregnancy.
+Many call it “morning sickness,” but the truth is, that nausea can strike at any time during pregnancy.
 For some, nausea begins as early as 4 weeks of pregnancy.
 It’s been stated that approximately half of women who experience nausea during pregnancy feel relief around 14 weeks.

 Unfortunately, nausea and vomiting are considered normal parts of pregnancy.
 Other than lying down and staying hydrated, you just need to let the process run its course.